respeecher/vae_workshop/README.md

 ```

 ## 3) Train the mel spectrogram inverter
-Mel-spectrogram is usually about 100 frames per second and 80 dimensions per frame.
-This is a very compressed representation, so to get nicely sounding waveforms, one can use a separate neural network (a CBHG block, as in Wang, Yuxuan et al. "Tacotron: Towards End-to-End Speech Synthesis.", 2017) to convert from e.g. an 80-dim melspec representation to a 513-dim power spectrum, which can then be inverter using the Griffin-Lim approximation (Daniel Griffin and Jae Lim.
+Mel-spectrogram is usually about 100 frames per second at 80 dimensions per frame.
+This is a very compressed representation, so to get nicely sounding waveforms one can use a separately trained neural network (a CBHG block, as in Wang, Yuxuan et al. "Tacotron: Towards End-to-End Speech Synthesis.", 2017) to convert from e.g. an 80-dim melspec representation to a 513-dim power spectrum, which can then be converted back to the waveform using the Griffin-Lim approximation (Daniel Griffin and Jae Lim.
 Signal estimation from modified short-time Fourier transform, 1984).

 Run the training script:
 ```bash